Burmese hare: Distribution and habitat

 The range of the Burmese hare extends from southern Myanmar, south of the Chindwin River, to northern parts of the Malay Peninsula, including Thailand, Cambodia, southern Laos and southern Vietnam.
+The subspecies L. p. peguensis has been described as occupying the valleys of the Irrawaddy, Chindwin, and Salween rivers, from the 22nd parallel north down to Yangon.
+Its range also includes the cleared forests of Thailand and southern parts of the Malay Peninsula down to the 12th parallel north.
+L. p. vassali is found within Cambodia, Laos, and southern Vietnam.

-It is mainly a lowland species but has been recorded as high as 1300 m in the mountains of Thailand although other surveys have not found it higher than 800 m elsewhere.
+The Burmese hare is mainly a lowland species, although it has been recorded as high as 1300 m in the mountains of Thailand; other surveys have not found it higher than 800 m.
 Its typical habitats are cropland and dry wasteland, clearings in forests and coastal sandy areas.
+The grass species Imperata cylindrica is a common plant found in Burmese hare habitat.
 It is common in seasonally-inundated riverside flats, and is present in rice fields cultivated in a traditional manner while avoiding heavily irrigated, intensively-grown paddies.

-Biology
+Ecology and behaviour

-The Burmese hare is nocturnal and feeds on grass, twigs and bark.
-Several litters of young, averaging three or four, are borne in a year after a gestation period of about thirty-seven days.
-The average lifespan is estimated to be six years.
+The Burmese hare is a nocturnal and crepuscular species.
+It feeds on grass, twigs and bark.
+It is territorial.